Explore our New Online Casino and game room! Playnow.com

 Chief Starr believes in the importance of strong institutions that support wellness and sits on the All Nations Healing Hospital Board of Directors as well as the Leading Thunderbird Lodge Board of Directors.

-He holds a Professional Director designation, a Business Administration Diploma from the First Nations University of Canada, and a Community Programming Diploma from the Saskatchewan Indian Institute of Technologies.
+He holds a Professional Director designation, a Business Administration Diploma from the First Nations University of Canada, and a Community Programming Diploma from the Saskatchewan Indian Institute of Technologies (SIIT).

 Chief Jonathan Pasap